phaserjs/phaser/README.md

 * Tile properties are now copied from the Tiled JSON data to the Phaser.Tile objects when parsed (thanks @beeglebug #1126)
 * All Images now have a frameData value, even if it's only one frame.
 This removes lots of engine code needed to check if images are sprite sheets or not, and simplifies game code too (thanks @lucbloom #1059)
 * Added a new Phaser.Rope object.
 This allows for a series of 'chained' Sprites and extends the Rope support built into Pixi.
 Access it via game.add.rope (thanks @codevinsky #1030)
+* Phaser.Device.isAndroidStockBrowser will inform you if your game is running in a stock Android browser (rather than Chrome) where you may wish to scale down effects, disable WebGL, etc (thanks @lucbloom #989)
+* Phaser.Camera has a new property `position` which is a Point object that allows you to get or set the camera position without having to read both the x and y values (thanks @Zielak #1015)

 ### Updates